mceck/clickup-kanbans-vscode/README.md

 Install the extension from vscode extension tab, click the 3 dots and Install from VSIX...

+use command Clickup>Set token to add the clickup authoriation token

-Fill vscode extension settings with personal api token and team id
+or fill manually vscode extension settings with personal api token and team id

 ![settings](settings.jpg)